 This page will have our latest information on the care we can provide during the COVID-19 pandemic.
 You can also find information on our Facebook page.

-Patients we have treated remotely over the past three months to review your condition.
+Patients we have treated remotely over lockdown to review your condition.

 Patients we consider to be emergencies, such as those who experience a change to their vision or have a specific issue that we feel requires urgent investigation.